jlmelville/sneer/docs/output-initialization.md

 This removes any niggling issues of reproducibility and in my experience gives good results for most data sets without the hassle of having to repeat the embedding multiple times.

+PCA is not always better than a random initialization and if the scores plot results in some distance points, these will have a hard time having any meaningful gradient associated with them, at least with methods like t-SNE.
+But it's always worth trying first.

+### Existing Coordinates

 Finally, if you already have some coordinates to hand, you can provide them
 directly: